-Bridget is standing to be re-selected as the Labour MP for Houghton and Sunderland South; one of three constituencies in the City of Sunderland.
-She was first elected to the seat on 6th May 2010, and was re-elected at the 2015 and 2017 General Elections.
+Bridget is the Labour MP for Houghton and Sunderland South; one of three constituencies in the City of Sunderland.
+She was first elected to the seat on 6th May 2010, and was re-elected at the 2015, 2017 and 2019 General Elections.

 Bridget is currently a member of the high profile Public Accounts Committee.
 Its members have a duty to scrutinise the value for money of public spending and hold the government and its civil servants to account for the delivery of public services.